spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202108.0/prices-feature-walkthrough/priceproduct-module-details-reference-information.md

 If you need to add additional fields to one of these objects, add it to another one (if you added QTY to filter, criteria must be updated, etc.).
 So that `PriceProductFilterTransfer` could always be converted to `PriceProductCriteriaTransfer`.

-`PriceProductService` has plugins with `\Spryker\Service\PriceProductExtension\Dependency\Plugin\PriceProductFilterPluginInterface` which allows filtering price for price dimension.
+`PriceProductService` has plugins with `/Spryker/Service/PriceProductExtension/Dependency/Plugin/PriceProductFilterPluginInterface` which allows filtering price for price dimension.

 This filter can be really simple and filter price only by price dimension name, but it can also bear some logic, for example finding the minimum price from this price dimension.

 After that, the list of prices passed to service will be decreased to the list of filtered prices, which fits the Filter object only and filters plugins logic.

-Then `\Spryker\Service\PriceProduct\FilterStrategy\SinglePriceProductFilterStrategyInterface` is applied for filtered prices to find only ONE price (at the moment, there is only one built-in strategy `SinglePriceProductFilterMinStrategy` which finds MIN price).
+Then `/Spryker/Service/PriceProduct/FilterStrategy/SinglePriceProductFilterStrategyInterface` is applied for filtered prices to find only ONE price (at the moment, there is only one built-in strategy `SinglePriceProductFilterMinStrategy` which finds MIN price).

 There is Quote in a `filter/criteria` without items since this is additional information about the environment from where prices are requested.